OrbitalEnterprises/eve-esi-client/docs/CorporationApi.md

 Get corporation names

-Resolve a set of corporation IDs to corporation names  ---  This route is cached for up to 3600 seconds  --- [This route has an available update](https://esi.tech.ccp.is/diff/latest/dev/#GET-/corporations/names/)
+Resolve a set of corporation IDs to corporation names  ---  This route is cached for up to 3600 seconds

 ### Example
 ```java